NixOS/nix.dev/maintainers/README.md

 - date of meeting
 - list of attendees
-- results and links to GitHub issues and PRs for each agenda item
+- results and links to GitHub issues and pull requests for each agenda item

 ## Contributing